OraneMarchal/website/content/en/resume.md

 ### FR3064340
 #### <span class="fa fa-calendar"></span>2017
-“Module optique pour véhicule automobile, incluant un élément réflecteur dont une zone spécifique permet de réduire localement l'intensité lumineuse”
+“Module optique pour véhicule automobile, incluant un élément réflecteur dont une zone spécifique permet de réduire localement l'intensité lumineuse”.<br>
-Local reflectivity reduction of the module folder to reduce locally the intensity of the beam of a specific area of the beam in order to make the beam compliant with another regulation and therefore reduce costs (reflectors reference number limitation)
+Local reflectivity reduction of the module folder to reduce locally the intensity of the beam of a specific area of the beam in order to make the beam compliant with another regulation and therefore reduce costs (reflectors reference number limitation).

 ### EP3357752A1
 #### <span class="fa fa-calendar"></span>2017
-“Lighting module of a light beam for a motor vehicle” Utilise of an additional light source and collimator creating a beam directed toward the cut-off between the low and high beams to improve homogeneity of the full beam
+“Lighting module of a light beam for a motor vehicle”.<br>
+Use of an additional light source and collimator creating a beam directed toward the cut-off between the low and high beams to improve homogeneity of the full beam.

 #### <span class="fa fa-calendar"></span>2018 - Today
-3 non publicated patents
+3 unpublished patents.

 ## Education